Code-Institute-Submissions/crwst/README.md

 ### Strategy

-To start I created a competitive benchmark to compare other bakeries that had an online presence and store to help determine what is this companies USP.
+To start I created a competitive benchmark to compare other bakeries that had an online presence and store to help determine what is this company's USP.
 What can it do that helps it stand out and increase customers.
 I have compared multiple bakery websites, including those that do and don’t have an online purchase ability, to determine how their sites are structured, how they separate their products into categories, how they structure their navigation, UI styles and what information they provide to users about products and their profiles and orders.

 * https://www.fabulouswelshcakes.co.uk/